Information for the public

 Data

-Before sharing this data, the HSE PCRS remove directly identifiable information, including the GMS or medical card number, and instead assign a new number per individual specifically for the purposes of this research.
-Similarly they remove the number assigned to GPs who prescribe and pharmacists that dispense, and assign a new number.
+The Health Service Executive (HSE) Primary Care Reimbursement Service (PCRS) holds data on medications dispensed to people eligible for the GMS/medical card scheme.
+They have agreed to share this data with our team to do this research.
+Before sharing this data, the HSE PCRS removes any information that could identify individuals, like their GMS or medical card number.
+They assign a new number per individual specifically for the purposes of this research.
+Similarly, they remove the number assigned to GPs who prescribe, and assign a new number.
 The data contains information on what medications were dispensed, when they were dispensed, and the age group and sex of the patient they were dispensed to.
-The geographic area of the dispensing pharmacy (based on HSE local health offices – similar to the county) is also included.
-No individual can be identified directly from this data, and it is highly unlikely that anyone could be identified even by indirect means.
+The geographic area of the dispensing pharmacy is also included.
+No personal details are included, like the names of individuals.

-This data will be analysed to produce summary information about the use of analgesic and sedative medications across Ireland, and this will be compared to summary information that is publicly available on prescribing in GP practices in England, as an international benchmark.
+This data will be analysed to produce summary information about the use of analgesic and sedative medications across Ireland.
+We will compare this information to summary information that is publicly available on prescribing in GP practices in England.

-In order for our research team to process this data from the HSE PCRS, specific legal bases under GDPR Article 6 and Article 9 must be met.
+In order for our research team to use this data from the HSE PCRS, specific legal bases (i.e. reasons for using the data) under GDPR Article 6 and Article 9 must be met.
 For this project the legal bases are:

 Under Article 6